andrei3131/hero-wars/README.md

 Player configurations are specified in config.yml.

-## 1. Build & run locally in an environment where Go is installed
+## 1. Build & run locally in an environment where Go is installed (Requires Go set-up)

 ```
 cd hero-wars